memgraph/memgraph/docs/dev/durability/wal.md

 Ensuring that the log is written before the transaction is committed can slow down the database.
 For that reason this guarantee is most often configurable in databases.

-In Memgraph it is at the moment not guaranteed, nor configurable.
-The WAL is flushed to the disk periodically and transactions do not wait for this to complete.
+Memgraph offers two options for the WAL.
+The default option, where the WAL is flushed to the disk periodically and transactions do not wait for this to complete, introduces the risk of database inconsistency because an operating system or hardware crash might lead to missing transactions in the WAL.
+Memgraph will handle this as if those transactions never happened.
+The second option, called synchronous commit, will instruct Memgraph to wait for the WAL to be flushed to the disk when a transactions completes and the transaction will wait for this to complete.
+This option can be turned on with the `--synchronous-commit` command line flag.

 ### Format